Berkeley-MDes/tdf-fa23-emilee197/README.md

 I have an iphone 13 mini, which has dimensions of 131.5 x 64.2 x 7.7 mm.
 I tried adjusting the parameters in grasshopper to reflect my own phone, but the first time I tried this, the programs crashed my laptop.
 The second time however, it worked, which is seen in the picture below in the lower right context box.
 I found it hard to adjust the slider bars to the exact measurements, so I ended up just finding the components in Grasshopper and manually typing in the exact measurements.

 <img src="./photo/ParameterChange.png" width="75%" />

+The following day on 8/30, I went into the Makerspace to work with my peers and ask for advice from the design specialists.
+This was definitely one of the most rewarding work sessions, just gathering insight from the specialist and knowledge sharing with my other classmates.
+I was able to learn how to group together things to help organize parameters and write Python scripts in Grasshopper to create new objects or functions.